Office of Global Affairs Study Abroad Scholarships:

 Cobi Adams (Marketing, BA 2022)

 Cobi will be participating in the European Summer School: Business Management, Culture and Economics program.
-This is his first time studying abroad and he is very excited!
-He graduated with his associates through Running Start, and is thrilled to be going on a program that will change his life.
-This will also give him a great opportunity to practice communicating in German, which he took language classes in at his high school for three years!
+This is his first time studying abroad, and he is very excited!
+He graduated with an Associate's Degree through Running Start and is thrilled to be going on a program that will change his life.
+This will also give him a great opportunity to practice communicating in German, which he took classes in at his high school for three years.

 Chadene Djekkoun (Communications, BA 2020)